Even if you do everything right, there is a risk that you could end up involved in a serious traffic accident.

 5. Hire an Experienced Car Accident Lawyer

-You do not have to go through the auto accident claims process alone.
+You do not have to go through pain and suffering through the auto accident claims process alone.

-A car accident attorney will protect your rights and expertly negotiate with the insurance company.
+A car accident attorney will protect your rights and expertly negotiate with your car accident lawyer, your insurance company, adjusters, other car accident and personal injury lawyer lawyers and the insurance company.

-When helping you with your case, personal injury lawyers should:
+When helping you with your personal injury law case, personal injury lawyers should:

 - Conduct a free review of your case;